sheepdog0820/level-up/README.md

 - has_many :groups_users
 - has_many :tweets
 - has_many :messages
-  has_many :likes, dependent: :destroy has_many :liked_tweets, through: :likes, source: :tweet
+- has_many :likes, dependent: :destroy
+- has_many :liked_tweets, through: :likes, source: :tweet
+- acts_as_ordered_taggable_on :category
 ##  groupsテーブル
 |Column|Type|Options|
 |------|----|-------|